 We were moderately frugal before I learned about early retirement around 2008.
 We made good income and we didn’t spend frivolously.
 However, there was still a lot of wastage.
-We had cable TV, two cars, a house in the suburbs that was way too big for us, ate out whenever we wanted, took exotic international vacations, purchased stuff without thinking too much about it, and went to the movies often.
+We had cable TV, two cars, a house in the suburbs that was way too big for us, ate out whenever we wanted, took exotic international vacations, purchased stuff without thinking too much about it, and went out often.
 We lived within our means, but it was a pretty typical lifestyle.

 The Discovery Phase

 I got excited after I discovered early retirement because it was clear to me that FIRE was within reach.
 We’ve been saving and investing for over 10 years so our foundation was solid.
-I could early retire sooner than 50 if we streamlined our expenses.
-I got obsessive and reduced our expenses as much as I could.
+I could retire way sooner than 55 if we streamlined our expenses.
+I got obsessive and reduced our spending as much as I could.
 This boosted our saving rates and shortened my FIRE timeline even more.
 I didn’t have to wait for the company to okay my retirement.
 I could do it on my own.
 It was a good thing too because my job satisfaction plunged as the Great Recession dragged on.

 Mrs. RB40 got on board with reducing expenses because she already was frugal.
 She never liked spending money so it was a relatively easy transition for her.
 We still lived a comfortable lifestyle.
 We just removed the stuff that wasn’t that important to us.
 International trips were still a priority for us because we enjoyed traveling.
 However, we reduced expenses in all other areas.
 We ate out less, shared one car, and moved to a smaller home.
-There were plenty of free and cheap entertainment options in Portland so we still enjoyed life.
+There were plenty of free and cheap entertainment options in Portland so we still enjoyed a good life.

 The Autopilot Phase